top of page

 Authors: Antjie Krog, Diana Ferrus, Marion Bloem, Anne Vegter, Jan Eijkelboom

-Musicians: Jeroen van Vliet, Maarten Vos, Sven Figee, Michael Moore, Arthur Bont, Rebecca Sier, Bob van Luijt, Jasper Somsen, Roland Kuit, Robert Voisey
+Musicians: Jeroen van Vliet, Maarten Vos, Sven Figee, Michael Moore, Saskia Laroo, Arthur Bont, Rebecca Sier, Bob van Luijt, Jasper Somsen, Jan Willem Troost, Ernst Stolz, Roland Kuit, Robert Voisey, Anna Heller

 Interviews & Discussions (A selection)